Hyukjoo-Lee/Hyukjoo-Lee.github.io/_posts/2023-01-03-Java_Algorithms_linked_list.markdown

 ### Pros

-- head as well as tail are O(1) operations
+- Head as well as tail are O(1) operations
-- can be traversed forward as well as backward
+- Can be traversed forward as well as backward

 ### Cons